Disadvantages of AI in Business: Risks You Should Know

 Many AI technologies, especially advanced machine learning algorithms, are like “black boxes” — their inner workings are hidden, even to their creators.

-This lack of transparency raises accountability issues – it’s hard to explain AI outputs or say who is responsible when things go wrong.
-As businesses lean more on AI for critical tasks, ensuring there’s transparency and accountability in how AI operates will be essential.
+This lack of transparency raises accountability issues — it is hard to explain AI outputs or say who is responsible when things go wrong.
+As businesses lean more on AI for critical tasks, ensuring there is transparency and accountability in how AI operates will be essential.

 Ethical Concerns in AI Decision-Making